shiMusa/Simple-Conrod/README.md

    - Pad (for padding an element and positioning inside a cell)
    - Layers (for layering elements on top of each other, like in a graphics application)
    - Empty
    - Socket (for receiving Actions/Events)
+ - Animation (like a Container)

 # Preamble